 Master’s Entry Program in Nursing (M.E.P.N.)

-Interim Director of Nursing/Associate Professor: Joyce O'Reilly
+Director of Nursing/Associate Professor: Catherine Cuchetti

 Successful graduates will receive a Master of Science in Nursing (M.S.N.) degree and